Kbreezy24/blackbox/README.md

 Heated Bed: Mains heated and ultra flat with options for embedded magnets

+# Attributions:

+Tool lock wedge plates are from the Jubilee Project https://github.com/machineagency/jubilee Heated Bed is from the Voron Project https://github.com/VoronDesign/Voron-2

 All files are released according to the following license unless specified differently in the file or directory: CERN-OHL-W: https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2